michael-r-martin/ReactSUI/README.md

-# React Observable Object Hook
+# React Observable Object Hook & SwiftUI-Style Views

-This repository is a work in progress, with the aim of building a new framework to mirror SwiftUI's architecture and state management.

-Currently, it contains a single JavaScript file that demonstrates how to mirror SwiftUI's data structure and reactivity model within a React application.
-The primary focus is to provide React developers with a way to manage state using a pattern similar to SwiftUI's `ObservableObject`, enhancing the consistency and ease of state management in complex React applications.
+This repository provides React components and hooks that mirror SwiftUI's architecture, state management, and view system.

 ## Overview

+This project consists of two main parts:

+1. **Observable Object Pattern**: An implementation similar to SwiftUI's `ObservableObject` for state management in React
+2. **SwiftUI-Style Views**: A collection of view components that mirror SwiftUI's declarative UI building blocks

+### State Management
-The `ObservableObject` pattern in SwiftUI allows developers to create a source of truth for a view in a declarative style, which can be observed by the UI components for automatic updates.
-This repository adapts that concept to React using hooks, effectively marrying React's reactive capabilities with the intuitive and developer-friendly approach of SwiftUI.

-The provided implementation uses a combination of React's `useState` and `useCallback` hooks to create a similar observable object mechanism.
-This allows React components to automatically re-render when the observable object's state changes, mimicking SwiftUI's behavior.
+The `ObservableObject` pattern allows developers to create a source of truth for views in a declarative style, which can be observed by UI components for automatic updates.
+The implementation uses React's `useState` and `useCallback` hooks to create a similar observable object mechanism.

+### View Components

+The library includes several SwiftUI-inspired view components:

+- **Stack Views**:
+  - `VStack`: Vertical stack layout
+  - `HStack`: Horizontal stack layout
+  - `ZStack`: Overlay stack layout (components stacked on top of each other)

+- **Basic Views**:
+  - `Rectangle`: Basic rectangular view
+  - `RoundedRectangle`: Rectangle with rounded corners

+All view components support common modifiers for:
+- Width and height
+- Background color
+- Corner radius
+- Alignment (for stack views)
+- Spacing (for stack views)

-## File Description
+## File Structure

-- `ObservableObject.js`: Implements the `NewObservableObject` function that developers can use to create stateful logic similar to SwiftUI's observable objects in React.
-It allows for defining state variables and setters in a centralized object, providing a cleaner and more organized way to handle component state.
+- `ObservableObject.js`: Implements the state management system
+- `Views/`
+  - `Stacks/`: Contains VStack, HStack, and ZStack components
+  - `Rectangles.tsx`: Basic shape components
+  - `BaseTypes/`: Common types and interfaces
+  - `ModifierTypes/`: View modifier definitions

 ## Usage

-To use the ObservableObject in your React project, import the `NewObservableObject` function from `ObservableObject.js` and use it to create state objects.
-You will need to have TypeScript enabled for your project.
+### State Management
 ```javascript
 import { NewObservableObject } from './ObservableObject';